God and Trump: Does the Lord approve of his administration?

 In light of:

-Trump’s much-documented history with Epstein …
+• Trump’s much-documented association with Epstein …

-Trump’s name appearing thousands of times in the released files …
+• Trump’s name appearing thousands of times in just the released files …

 The White House’s vociferous resistance to a cause Trump and Bondi once championed looks, at best, like a cover-up of one of the worst moral scandals in American history.
+It looks like they’re protecting pedophiles — perhaps one in particular.

-This is eerily consistent with other associations with pedophiles and sex traffickers, such as Matt Gaetz, Trump’s first choice for attorney general; and Andrew Tate, one of the most evil, vile public figures in the world, for whom the Trump administration has advocated.
+This is eerily consistent with other associations with pedos and sex traffickers, such as Matt Gaetz, Trump’s first choice for attorney general; and Andrew Tate, one of the most evil, vile public figures in the world, for whom the Trump administration has advocated.
 White House officials who have publicly supported Tate include Alina Habba, former counselor to the president; and Paul Ingrassia, former White House liaison for the Department of Homeland Security.

 Christians, does God approve?